s1030905/expense-tracker/README.md

 # expense-tracker
 It's a expense-tracker.
-You can track your daily spending!
+You can track your daily expense!
 Support register by FaceBook.

 NOTE: There are two scripts.